SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 For public clouds, external access generally means access to (and from) the internet, with allocation of public IP addresses.
 Providing a standardized approach for the allocation of public IP addresses is the main motivation for this standard.

-However, the SCS Standards are intended to be applicable not just to public clouds, but also to private or even air-gaped cloud environments.
+However, the SCS Standards are intended to be applicable not just to public clouds, but also to private or even air-gapped cloud environments which have different requirements for IP address allocation.
-One way to reconcile these requirements would be to find a common basis between public and private clouds, and then build the standard around that, scoping individual rules where necessary.

-However, private and public clouds may have quite different requirements.
-Public IPv4 addresses, for example, are sparse and expensive, so having tight quotas and support for NAT makes a lot of sense in a public cloud, but may be completely unnecessary in a private environment without public IPs.
-So, rather than trying to find common ground between the networking requirements of all SCS clouds, the requirements of this standard will be scoped to only apply to cloud environment that support the allocation of public IP addresses.
+One way to reconcile these requirements would be to limit the scope the requirements of this standard to only apply to cloud environment that support the allocation of public IP addresses.

+There are common networking use-cases between public and private clouds, however, like the very common requirement to connect to virtual servers via SSH.
+For users (or any automated tooling that users might deploy) to have a standardized way of connecting to virtual servers in their projects is very valuable, regardless of whether this access happens across the Internet or within an isolated internal network or VPN.

+So instead of standardizing allocation of public IP addresses for some clouds, it might be more useful to require the allocation of IP addresses that are reachable for API users in all clouds.
+Public clouds can then have the additional requirement that those allocated addresses must also be public.

 #### IPv6